magiwanders/Nand2Tetris-Hack-Computer-JS-Reimplementation/README.md

 TODO:
 - Implement simple assembler so that assembly code can be directly input into the webpage.
-- Improve graphic design (virtually non-existant right now)
+- Improve graphic design (virtually non-existant right now).
+- Create a keyboard buffer layer.

 Feel free to fork or contribute!